 With sunset approaching, I made my way to Ash Canyon B&B. The backyard feeders at this site are one of the most reliable places in the region to see Lucifer Hummingbirds, with multiple individuals coming to drink before taking off for their evening roosts.
 It’s also a traditionally consistent spot for Montezuma Quail, but comments from the locals saying they had been absent for the past week made me glad I’d already found the elusive birds in the Chiricahuas.
 The Lucifers were cooperative and confiding, showing off nicely in the fading daylight alongside a number of other hummingbird species.
 I made pleasant conversation with the other assembled birders, including a few familiar faces from earlier stops (and some friends from back home on Long Island!) who wanted to compare trip notes.
 I appreciated the opportunity to catch my breath and relax for a bit after a full day of scrambling around.

 Sunday was the only day of the trip that I slept in, because Ramsey Canyon opens at 8 and I had no other pressing targets in the area that I could conceivably chase at dawn.
 Temperatures were already starting to climb as I climbed the trail towards the upper reaches of the canyon.
 The directions I received from friends and refuge staff led me directly to the stream crossing where a Flame-colored Tanager had been spending the summer.
 I could certainly hear tanager calls floating down from the canopy, but I’d crossed paths with a family of Hepatics and knew there were also Westerns in the area.
-While I sat in the shade and scanned for visual confirmation, I heard some trogons and a single hooting call that sounded like it could’ve been another Spotted Owl.
+While I sat in the shade and scanned for visual confirmation, I listened contentedly to the cries of the trogons and other sky island forest birds.
 A young Black Bear materialized out of the woods, working its way down the slope, but it turned tail and bolted when it realized there were humans present.
 The butterfly show was a delight, and I finally enjoyed prolonged views and photo opps with the stunning Arizona Sisters.
 At last, a streak-backed bird with white wing markings and a dark cheek patch on its bright orange head appeared among the highest boughs of the evergreens.
-Like so many of the rarest, most visually striking birds I encountered on this trip, it showed passably well at a distance for respectable binocular views and promptly dropped out of sight when I switched over to my camera.
-I take what I can get!
+I enjoyed brief but passable views before it dropped out of sight and headed further down the creek.
+Sometimes you’ve got to take what you can get!

 Several groups of birders came and went during my vigil at Ramsey Canyon, but the ones I got to know best were Dan Johnston and Paul Lombardi, who were visiting from Utah.
 I tried unsuccessfully to help them relocate the tanager, but a bathing Red-faced Warbler that I pointed out was a fine consolation prize and lifer for both of them.
 Over the course of our conversation, they mentioned that they were planning to chase Buff-collared Nightjars at sunset.
 Friends had warned me that my hitherto reliable rental car would almost certainly perish if I tried to take it to California Gulch, the primary spot for the sought after Mexican nightbirds this year.
 I had just started to come to terms with the reality that I’d probably have to pass on one of my most wanted targets, but now I was presented with another option.
 I tentatively asked if I could join their quest, and they graciously agreed to take me along.
 They had four wheel drive and high clearance, I had young ears that would be better able to pick out the bird’s song at a distance…it was a mutually beneficial arrangement!
 We exchanged contact information, and I left them to keep searching Ramsey while I set out for my next destination.